FastGeCo/Fast-GeCo/index.md

-# <center> A Generative Correction Method for Noise-robust Speech Separation </center>
+# <center> Noise-robust Speech Separation with Fast Generative Correction </center>

 <center> Anonymous submission to Interspeech 2024 </center>

 ## Abstract

 Speech separation, the task of isolating multiple speech sources from a mixed audio signal, remains challenging in noisy environments.
 In this paper, we propose a generative correction method to enhance the output of a discriminative separator.
 By leveraging a generative corrector based on a diffusion model, we refine the separation process for single-channel mixture speech by removing noises and perceptually unnatural distortions.
 Furthermore, we optimize the generative model using a predictive loss to streamline the diffusion model’s reverse process into a single step and rectify any associated errors by the reverse process.
-Our method achieves state-of-the-art performance on the Libri2Mix noisy dataset, demonstrating robustness to noise and strong generalization to out-of-domain data.
+Our method achieves state-of-the-art performance on the in-domain Libri2Mix noisy dataset, and out-of-domain WSJ with a variety of noises, improving SI-SNR by 22-35% relative to SepFormer, demonstrating robustness and strong generalization capabilities.

 ## Model Overview
 <img src="imgs/pic3.png" alt="Fast generative corrector" width="600">